uhray/crud/README.md

 * <i>params</i>: queries API with given params.
 For read, this will be appended to the URL as a query string.
 For the rest it will be data that is posted, put, etc.
 * <i>callback</i>: callback function when query returns

-NOTE: in addition to invoking the callback, events will be emitted upon a response.
+> NOTE: in addition to invoking the callback, events will be emitted upon a response.

+> NOTE: on the read query, the third argument to the callback will be metadata if provided

 <a name="eo-path" href="#eo-path">#</a> EntityObject.<b>path</b>